mrciolino/wiki-backup/timeline.md

 -
 - The party visits the Library dimension for the first time.
 -
+- The party goes to Hastow and Spoops sees a dragon in the Ethereal plane tlying towards them.
+They defeat the ethereal dragon.
+Narascus stays behind in Hastow to run his Monastary.
+- Drakham's mother Adalynn joins the party.
 -
 - The party seeks out a giant ruby they saw in a vision after pulling a card from the deck of many things.
 They find Ralindu the lich sealed inside the Ruby.
 -